 The law requires that planning for work at height must include consideration of rescue and emergency procedures.

-Heightec provide appropriate rescue systems are available for al of the above working methods.
+heightec provide appropriate rescue systems for all of the above working methods.

 Schedule 5 of The Work at Height Regulations requires that all users of FPE must be competent to do so: